Measurement Science

 NORCE has extensive expertise in developing and utilizing state-of-the-art fibre optical sensing technologies.

 We develop new technology in close collaboration with the private and public sectors.
-Please get in touch if you would like to collaborate with us.

 Examples of fibre optic sensor technologies NORCE works with